jonathanholl/jonathanholl.github.io/README.md

 # 🔒 Cybersecurity Portfolio & Labs

 Welcome to the **Cybersecurity Portfolio** page!
-This repository highlights my skills, projects, and resources in cybersecurity, showcasing hands-on experience and practical knowledge in the field.
+This repository highlights my skills, projects, and resources in cybersecurity, showcasing hands-on experience and practical knowledge in the field, along with my programming projects in Python.

 **JONATHAN HOLLAND**

 ![Profile](https://github.com/user-attachments/assets/de31887d-d6ca-4847-8bc5-52a42fc1d277)

 ---